pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 - ``--calcu-selectivity``: Calculate selective expression of a gene or transcripts in a tissue or a cell type.

 - ``--filter-eqtl-p``: a filter used to filter eQTLs/isoQTLs  < the cutoff.
-- ``--pfile``: the full path of the GWAS summary statistics.
+- ``--sum-file``: the full path of the GWAS summary statistics.
 Three columns of the GWAS summary statistic file, chromosome, physical position and p-value are minimal requirement.
 The default column names are CHR, BP and P respectively.
 Otherwise, users should specify the name by ``--chrom-col``, ``--pos-col`` and ``--p-col`` respectively.
 - ``--filter-maf-le``: a filer used to filter variants with MAF > the cutoff.
 - ``--regions-out``: a region used to exclude variants in the specified regions.